sin-ying-lin/app/README.md

-This is an app based on Kivy.
+This is an app developed based on Kivy.